MonkeManX/monkemanx.github.io/content/paper-summary/Deep_reinforcement_learning_from_human_preferences.md

 ## 2.2 RLHF

-RLHF employs a deep neural network $r'$ as a reward function estimator and a current policy \( \pi \), representing a sequence of actions optimizing the reward function estimation.
+RLHF employs a deep neural network \(r' \) as a reward function estimator and a current policy \( \pi \), representing a sequence of actions optimizing the reward function estimation.

 {{< rawhtml >}}
 <figure>